This post was most recently updated on October 31st, 2019

 Large and unusual items are the things that make a tree special, and give it some personality.
 (Did you know a Christmas tree could have personality, lol?)
 For example, depending on the theme of my Christmas tree, I have used lighted houses, metal buckets of snowballs, and more!

 Why Do Large Items Go on Early?

 Quite often, these kind of items aren’t designed for a Christmas tree, so they don’t hang well.
 Instead, they just need to be positioned on a sturdy branch.
 I usually add these next so that I can secure them in the best spots.
 And, if I have any super long hanging decorations, I’ll add them now so that I can find just the branch.

 4. Ball Ornaments

-I like to add Christmas balls next.
-They tend to be more visually dominant, so adding them before the other decorations ensures you can place them evenly throughout the tree.
-Before beginning, I like to organize them by colour and size.
+Before beginning to add Christmas ball ornaments, I like to organize them by colour and size.
 That way, I can spread them out throughout the tree so no particular area has too much of any colour or size.

 5. Treasured Ornaments

-Finally, when looking at what goes on a Christmas tree first, I ALWAYS leave my most treasured ornaments for last.
-This is for two reasons.
+Finally, when deciding what goes on a Christmas tree first, I ALWAYS leave my most treasured ornaments for last.

 First, they are much less likely to get broken if everything else is completed first.
 Can you imagine trying to stuff ribbon into a section of the tree with a blown glass family heirloom?
 It makes my heart palpitate lol.